What are your rights if you turn up at the airport only to be told by the airline that the flight you’re travelling on is overbooked?

-If a flight is overbooked, the airline will first ask for volunteers to give up their seat in return for incentives, such as a seating upgrade on later flight.
+If a flight is overbooked, the airline will first ask for volunteers to give up their seats in return for incentives, such as a seating upgrade on later flights.

 Knowing your legal flight rights when faced with an overbooked flight means you won’t miss out on compensation.

 Our team of specialist advisers provide expert legal advice on dealing with overbooked flights.
 We can confirm your flight rights including:

 The Which?
 Legal team of specialist advisers will give you individual, jargon-free advice and step-by-step guidance to help you win your case.